 Let’s say your first wholesale deal is $7,000.
 At this rate, you’d be making roughly $104 an hour — an annual salary of $200,000.
 And while that’s not bad by any means, there’s potential to make a lot more if you streamline the process.

-By leaning on the DealMachine app to send mail and find properties, you can take that $104 an hour figure up to $233.
+By leaning on the DealMachine app to find properties and send real estate postcards that work, you can take that $104 an hour figure up to $233.
 That’s almost half a million a year.

 How DealMachine Improves Efficiency

 Delegating, outsourcing, and eliminating jobs can be tough, especially for entrepreneurs who like to be hands-on.
 But sharing responsibilities and staying the course will be worth your while.

 When you or your DealFinders notice a potential deal, just snap a picture of it and the app will locate the property and contact information.
 I’ve even seen DealFinder pros curate more than a dozen properties in less than an hour.
 You can then either set up mailers to go out to owners automatically or save the information to approve later.
 Either way, you make the process of finding and contacting possible sellers easier and more efficient for everyone involved.